The 60+ Best Project Management Software To Work Faster In 2023

 13. Zoho

-While it’s not a traditional PMS, Zoho is a web-based CRM suite that is best used to manage leads, purchases and pipelines.
+While it’s not a traditional project management software, Zoho is a web-based CRM suite that is best used to manage leads, purchases and pipelines.
 Among the tools in this CRM platform are automated tasks like account management, lead tracking, prospect tracking and other sales tasks.
 Zoho also has a native chatroom that can either be private or public, and the ability to track the time spent on projects.

 The tool also has features outside of the project management and marketing scope, including HR and finance management.
 In addition, you can utilize a Zoho CRM Integration to connect the platform with other common work tools that you already use.